 The Local Governmental Unit is defined in Article 41 of the Mental Hygiene Law.
 This program category includes all local government costs related to administering mental hygiene services that are provided by a local government or by a voluntary agency pursuant to a contract with a local governmental unit.
 LGU Administration is funded cooperatively by OASAS, OMH and/or OPWDD.
 As such, this program is reported as a shared program on the core schedules (CFR-1 through CFR-6) of the CFR.
 LGU Administration expenses and revenues related to each State Agency are reported on State Agency specific claiming schedules (DMH-2 and DMH-3).

 Note: This program type is exempt from the Ratio Value allocation of agency administration.

-New York State Consolidated Fiscal Reporting and Subject: Appendix G - OPWDD Program Types, Definitions and Codes Section: 40.0 Page: 40.40 Claiming Manual Reporting Period: January 1, 2014 to December 31 , 2014 Issued: 11/14
+New York State Subject: Appendix G - OPWDD Program Types, Consolidated Fiscal Definitions and Codes Reporting and Section: 40.0 Page: 40.36 Claiming Manual Reporting Period: January 1, 2016 to December 31 , 2016 Issued: 11/16

-1090 - Intermediate Care Facility for the Developmentally Disabled (Over 30 Beds)
+1090 - Intermediate Care Facility for Individuals with Intellectual Disabilities (Over 30 Beds)

-A facility operated by or subject to certification by the Office For People With Developmental Disabilities with a capacity of over 30 in accordance with the requirements of Part 681 of Title 14 NYCRR and 42 CFR 442.
+A facility operated by or subject to certification by the Office for People With Developmental Disabilities with a capacity of over 30 in accordance with the requirements of Part 681 of Title 14 NYCRR and 42 CFR 442.
 Such facilities provide active programming, room and board, and continuous 24-hour per day supervision.
 They are located within the population areas of non-developmentally disabled persons.
 They are not of the facility type known as developmental center or school as defined by Section 13.17 of the Mental Hygiene Law.